amoruno/Numerical-mathematics/README.md

 # Numerical-mathematics
-Numerical mathematics algorithms coded with C
+Here are some numerical analysis algorithms coded in C